JFaulkner27/SETaP_template/docs/source/index.rst

-Welcome to Lumache's documentation!
+Welcome to our Recycling App documentation!
 ===================================

+**Recycle** is a useful app to help people around Portsmouth recycle with ease.

-**Lumache** (/lu'make/) is a Python library for cooks and food lovers that creates recipes mixing random ingredients.
+.. **Lumache** (/lu'make/) is a Python library for cooks and food lovers
+.. that creates recipes mixing random ingredients.
-It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.
+..
+It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_
+.. and offers a *simple* and *intuitive* API.

-Check out the :doc:`usage` section for further information, including how to :ref:`installation` the project.
+..
+Check out the :doc:`usage` section for further information, including
+.. how to :ref:`installation` the project.

 .. note::